 Also, in the first half of the 21st century, it is expected to create robot doctors at the molecular level, which may “live” inside the human body, eliminating all existing damages or preventing them from occurring.

 WORKING IN CYBERSPACE

-There will also be revolution in the today’s workforce.
-In the XIX century, the United States had one-third of its population working in the factories, and now it is only three percent.
-Our future is in creation of the intellectual property.
+There will also be a revolution in today’s workforce.
+In the 19th century, the United States had one-third of its population working in the factories, and now, it is only three percent.
+Our future is in the creation of intellectual property.

 In addition, we are witnessing a restructuring of jobs around the world.
 Today, there are no boundaries between countries.
 In the past, anyone who wanted to work in the state of New York had to live in the state of New York.
 And now we can work just as productively in cyberspace.

 And according to Ray Kurzweil, the situation of an intellectual employer being tied to a specific geographical location is a thing of the past.

 Featured image: Ray Kurzweil at UP Experience 2008 – Ed Schipul, CC BY-SA 2.0

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.